-- 1. define the type of a data structure representing a 2D array (or better, some generalization like an hexagonal tiling), - 2. define a pattern $\beta$ that matches an arbitrary sub-domain in an array, - 3. specify a function using rules like $\beta \Rightarrow f(\beta)$ that specify the substitution of non-intersecting occurrences of subdomains matched by $\beta$ by a replacement computed as $f(\beta)$ .
+- define the type of a data structure representing a 2D array (or better, some generalization like an hexagonal tiling), - 2. define a pattern $\beta$ that matches an arbitrary subdomain in an array, - specify a function using rules like β ⇒ f(β) that specify the substitution of non-intersecting occurrences of subdomains matched by β by a replacement computed by f(β).

 Such devices are available in MGS, an experimental declarative language.
 One of the objectives of the MGS project is to investigate the use of a rule-based approach for the simulation of dynamical systems (this explains the choice of our examples).
-In [GM01c] we have show how MGS unifies multiset and string based rewriting paradigms.
+In [GM01c] we have shown how MGS unifies multiset and string based rewriting paradigms.
 In this paper, we extend further this unification towards array-like data structure.
-In section 3 we show how to describe such data structure.
+In section 3 we show how to describe such data structures.
 The problem of specifying a pattern $\beta$ in this kind of data structure is examined in section 4 and 5.